Why Can’t We Feel Satisfied Even After Getting What We Want?

 A National Defense Temple Built to Protect the Country from Foreign Invasion

 Historically, Silla had seven sacred sites before Buddhism was introduced.
 One of these was Sinyurim.
 Sinyurim means “a sacred place where gods play,” implying its holiness.
 King Munmu ordered a temple to be built here to perform the Munduru esoteric ritual, a secret Tantric Buddhist practice, believing it could repel the Tang dynasty’s army.
 Such temples are called national defense temples.
 They have no relation to religious activities.
 The temple was not built to spread Buddhism but to protect the country.
 However, before the temple could be completed, news arrived that the Tang army had already set out.
 In haste, a temporary temple was erected using straw to create a Buddha statue and draping it with silk.
+After the temple was hastily built, 12 Confucian monks gathered to perform the Munduru ritual.
+Suddenly, a storm arose in the West Sea, causing the entire Tang army of 200,000 to be submerged in the sea.
+Whether you believe it or not, this account is recorded in the Samguk Yusa (Memorabilia of the Three Kingdoms).
+This is not a story I made up.

 The reason we need to pray here is to protect our country from potential foreign intervention by Japan, the United States, China, and others in the process of achieving reunification between North and South Korea.
 A few years ago, Jungto Society reenacted the Munduru ritual here, praying for peace on the Korean Peninsula.
 Even now, Jungto Society members gather here every Sunday morning to pray for peace and reunification of the Korean Peninsula.